brucechou1983/video_pipelines/README.md

-# Video Pipelines for Mac
+# Media Pipelines for Mac

 A free, open-source macOS application for batch video compression and audio-to-MIDI conversion.
 Simple drag-and-drop interface with no watermarks or file size limits.